VaerenTokoyami/Getting-and-Cleaning-Data-Course-Project/MyNotes.md

 Finally, I moved back out to the primary data folder (not project folder, just the main data folder), in which I loaded the features, but noticed that the second column contained duplicates- so to ensure I maintained the full table/dataset, I dug around the help file to identify the as.is variable to set as true to ensure R didn't deduplicate the second column and just retained the table "as is".
 I thin loaded the activty labels, and since they were missing headers, I assigned some to make the tidying process easier in the next step of this project- after I eat!

 Prior to moving on- I reviewed the data reference material and altered the data labels to more accurately represent the data.

+## Completed run_analysis.R

+So yeah- like everything else thus far- once you break this down into bit-sized chunks, and sometimes break-it down even further, then it becomes extremely simplistic.

+I began by loading /running the previously created script to acquire and load all the data for the assignment.
+Next I had to figure out the best method to combine all of the different tables into a singular data-set.
+This took a bit of trial and error, reviewing the earlier weeks of the course and looking at some different approaches to concatenating the data together.
+I ultimately determined it would be easiest to use row and column binding (this was greatly aided by the subjects for test and training didn't overlap).
+Then, by adding the column names from the activities table, I now had some column labels to work with and for the first time the data itself started to make sense- no longer was this data just numbers without context, now the context was beginning to take shape.

+The next step, optional on my system, but I read in a lot of places that R is very memory intensive, so I removed the earlier tables from my environment ensuring that RAM was freed by closing these no longer needed tables from memory.

+The next step was to determine which columns met the criteria of extracting only the measurements on meand and standard deviation- this took a little more time to determine exactly what was meant by the prompt's guidance on this step, but once I understood we were meant to cull the number of columns, then I knew we would be using grepl as we most recently learned how to use grepl and gsub.
+Then, once I assigned the desired columns to be kept to a variable, then I established that only these columns would remain in the dataset.

+The next steps were to assign and clean up activity and variable names.
+Preferring python, it took me some time not just jumping into a for loop to swap the numeric codes for activities to the descriptive text, but I finally came across the factor function in the R help tool, and while I may have included an extra argument or 2, it seems to be working alright.

+For the variable names, I tried for some time to figure out a smart easy way to clean these up, but ended up just with a list of gsub replacements in a variable list i scraped from the table's column names, which since was still part of the table, auto-refreshed the values in the table with any changes.
+I was disappointed at first with my underscore naming separation because some columns which didn't have X,Y or Z measurements had a trailing underscore- so I applied a REGEX fix to remove any trailing underscores.

+Finally, I created the new independant tidy dataset utilizing dplyr's group_by and summarization functions.
+Once it appeared in the environment view of the table that this was what the end result should appear like, then I completed the script by writing the table to the project folder as required.

+## README & CodeBook
+So I'm about to go back through everything to knock these out- honestly feel like these notes should suffice, but at least I'm getting plenty of practice on conforming to standards :)

+Thanks Again!
+-Vaeren